FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 Prior to executing Transfer CFT commands, you must install them.
 If you have not already done so, perform the task as described in <a href="#Install" class="MCXref xref">Install the Guardian specific files</a>.

-You cannot use Transfer CFT Guardian 2.3.2 CFTUTIL commands with Transfer CFT <span class="mc-variable Primary.Transfer_CFT version_long variable">3.9</span>.
+You cannot use Transfer CFT Guardian 2.3.2 CFTUTIL commands with Transfer CFT .

 ### Available commands